Mujeeb4582/Mujeeb4582/README.md

-- 🌱 I’m currently learning **HTML5, CSS3, SCSS,Tailwind CSS, JavaScript, React, Redux, PostgresSQL, Ruby-on-Rails**
+- 🌱 I’m currently learning **JavaScript, React, Redux, PostgresSQL, Ruby-on-Rails, React-native**
 - 👯 I’m looking to collaborate on with other content creator
 - 🤔 I’m looking for help with with someone who need help
 - 📫 How to reach me: **mujeeburahman4582@gmail.com**
 - ⚡ Fun fact: I love to play badminton and want to know about new technology
-- 🥅 2023 Goals: Work as Full-Stack-Web-developer
+- 🥅 2024 Goals: Work as Full-Stack-Web-developer

 ---